beautifier/js-beautify/CONTRIBUTING.md

 # Branches and Tags

-## Master
+## Main
-We use the `master` branch as the primary development branch.
+We use the `main` branch as the primary development branch.

 ## Release
 We use the `release` branch to hold releases, including built files for bower and the website.